 If laying over a timber floor, fix down all boards and countersink nail heads.
 Replace damaged or missing boards and fill major gaps before laying the laminate.
 It’s worth sanding the floor level, using coarse grade sandpaper.
 If there are small changes in level between rooms, build them up to level; or have a seam and cover with a matching threshold strip where the rooms join.

 If laying over a concrete floor, you need to grind it down to remove bumps or high points, or build up dips using a self-levelling latex screed.
 It’s worth fixing a layer of 18mm plywood, glued and nailed down (use masonry nails for concrete).
 Fit a plastic damp-proof course over any concrete screed beneath the plywood.
 Choose which way you want the boards to run, usually in the direction the light shines into the room or that of the longest wall.
 It will take a day to prepare and level the floor plus a day to lay the laminate flooring in an average size living room.

 Set the boards out before laying to avoid narrow cuts at doorways.
 Make sure the threshold between different floor finishes (e.g. laminate and carpet) is directly beneath the door, so you can only see one floor finish in each room when the door is closed.

-Start with a prominently visible board in the centre and work outward as most rooms aren’t square.
 Lay from left to right, with the tongue facing the wall.
+Start in the left corner of the wall – usually where the door is.
+Or, you can start with a prominently visible board in the centre and work outward if your room isn't square.
 Use offcuts to start the next row to stagger the joints.

 3. Tackling corners and difficult spaces

 For a neat finish around radiator pipes, clamp two boards end on end on a piece of scrap timber and mark the pipe position centred on the join.
-Then drill out, leaving room for expansion.
+Then drill out, leaving room for expansion, about 8-12 mm around the edges which will help avoid any warping or delaminating.
 Separate and lay around the pipe.